becodeorg/free2code/2.CSS/0. Introduction to CSS/readme.md

-# How to make your webpages look good, using CSS
+# CSS introduction

-In the previous lessons you have been focusing on writing content using HTML, because...
-That's what HTML is for!
-HTML was created to describe the content of a web page, like:
+In our previous journey, we have discovered the power of HTML.
+It was created to describe the content of a web page, like:

 ```html
 <h1>This is a heading</h1>